EOSIO/eosio-java-abieos-serialization-provider/README.md

 ## Prerequisites

 * Eclipse 4.5+, Intellij 2019+, or other Java IDE
-* Host C++ compiler that is supported by the Gradle cpp-library plugin (GCC, Clang, LLVM, Visual Studio C++) that conforms to C++ standard 17.
+* Host C++ compiler that is supported by the Gradle cpp-library plugin (GCC, Clang, LLVM, Visual Studio C++) that conforms to C++ standard 17
 * Gradle 4.10.1+
 * Gradle Plugin 3.3.0+
 * Java SE 8+
-* Docker If you wish to leverage one of the docker based build container to cross compile for a server environment.
+* Docker (if you wish to leverage one of the docker based build container to cross compile for a server environment.)
 Docker Desktop 2.4.0+ is a good way to install this on a developer machine.
-Full instructions for building with docker can be found in the [CONTRIBUTING](CONTRIBUTING.md) file.
+Full instructions for building with Docker can be found in the [CONTRIBUTING](CONTRIBUTING.md) file.

 This project is compatible with server-side Java but requires native libraries built on the target machine.
 Therefore, any project depending on Java Serialization Provider with [EOSIO SDK for Java](https://github.com/EOSIO/eosio-java) **must use a version built for the target server host and be a server-side Java project**.

 If you need support for ABIEOS serialization on Android, please see the [Android ABIEOS Serialization Provider](https://github.com/EOSIO/eosio-java-android-abieos-serialization-provider) project.

-Other Serialization Providers, however, can be created to support other target platforms.
-If your project requires alternate platform support, or if you'd like to create a Serialization Provider and have questions, please reach out to us by [logging an issue](/../../issues/new).
+Other serialization providers can be created to support other target platforms.
+If your project requires alternate platform support, or if you'd like to create a serialization provider and have questions, please reach out to us by [logging an issue](/../../issues/new).

 ## Installation